-SSRIs can help some people with depression, but they are not perfect; not everyone responds well to them, and side effects including nausea, insomnia, agitation, and erectile dysfunction can be unpleasant.
+SSRIs can help some people with depression, but they are not perfect;

 Also, SSRIs can take some time to kick in; although some people might feel some benefit within hours or even minutes, most people do not feel the full antidepressant effect until they have been taking the drugs for weeks or even months.

 In the brain, messages are sent between neurons by releasing neurotransmitters into a gap between the cells, or the synapse.
 Serotonin is one such neurotransmitter.
 It is released from the first neuron and binds to receptors on the second neuron.